Bladder Cancer: Introduction

 Cancer is when cells in the body change and grow out of control.
 To help you understand what happens when you have cancer, let's look at how your body works normally.
 Your body is made up of tiny building blocks called cells.
 Normal cells grow when your body needs them, and die when your body does not need them any longer.

 Cancer is made up of abnormal cells that grow even though your body doesn't need them.
 In most cancers, the abnormal cells grow to form a lump or mass called a tumor.
 If cancer cells are in the body long enough, they can grow into (invade) nearby areas.
 They can even spread to other parts of the body (metastasis).

 The bladder is a hollow organ in the lower pelvis.
 It holds urine until it’s passed out of the body.
 Urine comes into the bladder through two tubes called the ureters.
 Each ureter is attached to a kidney.
 This is where urine is made.
 Urine leaves the bladder through a tube called the urethra.

 Bladder and urethra of a male (left) and female (right)

 One way to discuss bladder cancer is to describe what kind of cells it starts from.
 The bladder is made up of many layers of cells.
 Bladder cancer can affect any one or all of these cells.
 These are the three types of cells most commonly affected:

-Subtypes of TCC
+Subtypes of transitional cell carcinomas

-Transitional cell carcinomas (also known as urothelial carcinomas) may also be described as being either papillary or flat:
+TCCs may also be described as being either papillary or flat: